ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

               (sdigit)(x)->ob_digit[0]))
 {% endhighlight %}

-The comment is pretty straightforward, the macro convert a given _long_ to an _sdigit_.
+The comment is pretty explanatory, the macro convert a given _long_ to an _sdigit_.
 But what's an sdigit ?
 Well it depends :

 {% highlight c %}
 #if PYLONG_BITS_IN_DIGIT == 30 /* signed variant of digit */